 When searching for student accommodation, you may come across the term "guarantor."
-But what exactly does it mean, why is it so important, and do you need it?
+But what exactly does it mean, why is a guarantor so important, and do you definitely need one?

 A guarantor is a person who agrees to take financial responsibility for a tenant’s rent if they are unable to pay.
 Essentially, it’s a safety net for landlords to ensure they are paid on time, even if the tenant faces financial difficulties.